alyssamichelle/progress/The Future of JS 2018.md

 ￼
 There really is no one way to know which frameworks are doing the best.
 This is just one peak into the enigma that is the web dev world.
 However, just going off of this pie chart, it still looks like Angular is on top, followed by React.

+## The State of JS in 2017 Survey Results

 ## Prediction Time